Nick Maton Player Props: Tigers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is 17th in MLB with a collective 8.7 strikeouts per nine innings.
+- The Blue Jays pitching staff ranks 15th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Blue Jays' 5.06 team ERA ranks 21st across all MLB pitching staffs.
+- The Blue Jays have a 4.84 team ERA that ranks 18th across all MLB pitching staffs.

-- Blue Jays pitchers combine to surrender 18 total home runs at a clip of 1.6 per game (to rank 23rd in baseball).
+- Blue Jays pitchers combine to rank 25th in baseball in home runs given up (20 total, 1.7 per game).

-- The Blue Jays will look to Gausman (1-1) in his third start this season.
+- The Blue Jays will look to Bassitt (1-1) in his third start of the season.

-- The right-hander last appeared on Thursday against the Kansas City Royals, when he went six scoreless innings while giving up four hits.
+- His last time out was on Saturday against the Los Angeles Angels, when the righty went six innings, surrendering two earned runs while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.